mjosaarinen/dme-py/README.md

 2023-07-25  Markku-Juhani O. Saarinen  mjos@pqshield.com

 A DME-Sign (Level-1) implementation in Python and a PoC for a forgery attack.
-DME-Sign is a candidate algorithm in the (NIST Call for additional PQC Signatures)[https://csrc.nist.gov/Projects/pqc-dig-sig/round-1-additional-signatures].
+DME-Sign is a candidate algorithm in the [NIST Call for additional PQC Signatures](https://csrc.nist.gov/Projects/pqc-dig-sig/round-1-additional-signatures).

 ###	Testing the implementation